Operation Saluting October: Preliminary advances, July—August

 Meanwhile, FAPLA began an aerial bombing campaign of Mavinga with Sukhoi Su-20M, MiG-21 and MiG-23ML strike aircraft launched from the airfields at Menongue and Cuito Cuanavale.
 These were armed with 250kg and 500kg high-explosive, incendiary, and cluster bombs.
 Due to the threat posed by FALA's FIM-92 Stinger missiles, however, the Angolan pilots often dropped their bombs from altitudes of up to 4,000 metres, limiting their accuracy.
 Consequently, they had to be guided to their targets by forward air controllers tracking their progress by radio and radar in Menongue.
 To make up for the inexperience and relatively small numbers of Angolan pilots, Soviet and Cuban pilots began to shoulder a greater burden of the strike missions on Mavinga as the offensive progressed.

 In response to the increased air activity, FALA deployed eight Stinger teams to hunt the FAPLA aircraft.
 Four teams were active around Cuito Cuanavale, two were stationed just north of Mavinga, and another two remained mobile, attached to the forces harassing the FAPLA brigades as they advanced.
 Both FALA and their South African counterparts were greatly aided by the fact that the inexperienced Angolan pilots often followed fixed routes, navigating by physical features such as rivers and roads.
 According to South African historian Janet Szabo, "this made it easy...to predict and anticipate their moves as the terrain presented very few distinct physical features, and infrastructure, such as roads, was very limited.
 But this would change with the arrival of Cuban and Soviet pilots."

 South Africa took advantage of FAPLA's numerous delays to assemble an expeditionary force strong enough to stop the FAPLA drive on Mavinga, an initiative known as Operation Moduler.
 The first 700 South African troops were deployed to Mavinga on August 4.
+On August 13, the South Africans initiated first contact with FAPLA by firing on the lead elements of 47 and 59 Brigades with a battery of 120mm mortars.

-On August 19, the 47 and 59 Brigades came under heavy bombardment from South African Valkiri multiple rocket launchers, which further slowed their advance.
+On August 19, the 47 and 59 Brigades came under heavy bombardment from a battery of South African Valkiri multiple rocket launchers.
 Simultaneously, a South African special forces team demolished the primary bridge over the Cuito River.
 Cuban engineers began working immediately to rebuild the bridge.
 In the meantime, however, FAPLA had to resort to the much more time consuming method of ferrying supplies across the river by barge, and the four advance brigades were temporarily starved of fuel and ammunition, slowing their progress even more.
+From August 19 to August 26, the South African Valkiris and 120mm mortars fired on 47 and 59 Brigades daily.